Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/Bandwith_Throughput_Datarate/Bandwith_Throughput_Datarate_FZ3r0.md

 ## 802.11 Data Rate Categories

-- **`IMPORTANT`**: A client STA device **must support ALL basic date rates** or it will not associate to the AP. eg. If 6 Mbps is configured in the BSS, 802.11b/HR-DSSS/Wi-Fi 1/legacy devices will not associate to the BSS and it will be an **Association error**.
+- **`IMPORTANT`**: A client STA device **must support ALL Basic/Mandatory date rates** or it will not associate to the AP. eg. If 6 Mbps is configured in the BSS, 802.11b/HR-DSSS/Wi-Fi 1/legacy devices will not associate to the BSS and it will be an **Association error**.

 | **Category**                          	| **Purpose**                                                                                                                                                                                                                                                              	| **Examples (General)**                	| **Examples (Per PHY)**                                                                                                                      	| **Configured by Admin?**                  	|
 |---------------------------------------	|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------	|---------------------------------------	|---------------------------------------------------------------------------------------------------------------------------------------------	|-------------------------------------------	|